ragardner/tksheet/DOCUMENTATION.md

     - `bindings` as an `iterable` of `list`s or `tuple`s with length of two, e.g.
         - `extra_bindings([(binding, function), (binding, function), ...])` In this example you could also use `None` in the place of `function` to unbind the binding.
         - In this case the arg `func` is totally ignored.
-- For most of the `"end_..."` events the bound function is run before the value is set.
+- For `"end_..."` events the bound function is run before the value is set.
 - **To unbind** a function either set `func` argument to `None` or leave it as default e.g. `extra_bindings("begin_copy")` to unbind `"begin_copy"`.
-- The bound function for `"end_edit_cell"` is run before the cell data is set in order that a return value can set the cell instead of the user input.
-Using the event you can assess the user input and if needed override it with a return value which is not `None`.
-If `None` is the return value then the user input will NOT be overridden.
-The setting `edit_cell_validation` (see initialization or the function `set_options()`) can be used to turn off this return value checking.
-The `edit_cell` bindings also run if header/index editing is turned on.

 Parameters:
 - `bindings` (`str`) options are: